 Alzheimer’s disease warning signs

 What are the symptoms of Alzheimer’s disease?
 Here are some early stage Alzheimer’s symptoms to look out for.
 Getting an early diagnosis is essential to live well with dementia.
-If you recognise a few of these symptoms, it might be time to see your GP.
+If you recognise a few of these symptoms and are worried about them, it might be time to see your GP.

 - Forgetting the correct word in a sentence